Project Management for Life

 Project Management Life Lessons

 So how does all of this relate to web development?
 One important piece for my sanity throughout the move, I never had to stop working.
 There were certainly some days that were lighter than normal, but working remotely has its advantages.
-Keeping our clients happy and projects moving was able to stay as a high priority.
+Keeping our clients happy and projects moving was able to stay my top priority.

 The summarized takeaways: